opensearch-project/documentation-website/_ingest-pipelines/processors/set.md

 # Set processor

 The `set` processor adds or updates fields in a document.
 It sets one field and associates it with the specified value.
-If the field already exists, its value is replaced with the provided one.
+If the field already exists, then its value is replaced with the provided one unless the `override` parameter is set to `false`.
+When `override` is `false` and the specified field exists, the value of the field remains unchanged.

 The following is the syntax for the `set` processor: